History of indexing

-The naming and numbering of astronomical objects has a long and colourful history, older and richer than the science of astronomy itself.
+The naming and numbering of astronomical objects have a long and colourful history, older and richer than the science of astronomy itself.
 The very first star catalogues used the constellations and to this day the brightest star in the night sky, Sirius, remains known as alpha Canis Majoris or α CMa.
 When the Greek and Roman letters ran out, numbering systems were used but remained constellation-based.
-As time went by, fainter stars as well as “nebulous” objects in and beyond our own Galaxy were found.
+As time went by, fainter stars, as well as “nebulous” objects in and beyond our own Galaxy, were found.

 The larger catalogues presented problems for the enumeration of millions of new objects.
 The solution was to use an abbreviation (such as “NGC” for the “New General Catalogue”) together with a sequential number.
 Later with radio and X-ray detections, a positional “format” became popular.
 Today, with the launch of ever-increasingly sophisticated space-borne instrumentation and deep surveys with large ground-based telescopes, huge catalogues are often only available in machine-readable form and only the most unusual objects within each collection receive sufficient study to result in publication.